BNSSG Healthier Together

 You can attend local walk-in community vaccination clinics without booking an appointment, if you are eligible.
 You can also visit a walk-in clinic to ask our NHS vaccinators any questions you may have about Covid-19 vaccination.

-• All clinics have limited capacity.
-We will always do our best to vaccinate everyone who attends a clinic; however, due to the nature of not knowing how many people will attend a walk-in clinic, it is not always possible.
-You can book a vaccination appointment using the National Booking Service (link above) or calling 119.
+• All clinics have limited walk-in capacity.
+We will always do our best to vaccinate everyone; however, due to the nature of not knowing how many people will attend a walk-in clinic, it is not always possible – it’s always best to book an appointment using the National Booking Service (link above) or calling 119 for free.

 • If you have a suspected or confirmed Covid-19 infection, please wait until you have recovered and no longer have symptoms before having your seasonal vaccination.